CyberGhost Vs. TunnelBear: A Look at Your Best Option for Security and StreamingLast Updated by Nick Soucy on April 28, 2020

-- Winner: CyberGhost allows users to circumvent geo-blocking, which is what usually prevents you from being able to use Netflix and Hulu.
-That said, while CyberGhost does support Netflix, it rarely lets you bypass Hulu’s firewalls.
+- Winner: CyberGhost allows users to circumvent geo-blocking, which is what usually prevents you from being able to use streaming services like Netflix.
+That said, while CyberGhost does support Netflix, it can’t bypass Hulu’s firewalls.

 - Loser: TunnelBear is, unfortunately, unable to avoid any geo-restricted blocking, which means no Netflix or Hulu.

 - Winner: CyberGhost supports Windows, Mac, Android, iOS, and Linux and mobile devices.
 It also supports far more routers than TunnelBear.